 Augusto Bittencourt, Licensed Real Estate Salesperson, Compass Real Estate

-Working in real estate is such a complex career and there’s never a day that goes by that you are not learning something new.
-To stay ahead of the game, you have to evolve with the industry and stay current with new developments, technology and the various marketing outlets.
+Working in real estate is such a complex career, and there’s never a day that goes by that you are not learning something new.
+To stay ahead of the game, you have to evolve with the industry and stay current with new developments, technology, and various marketing outlets.

 Lori Kim, Licensed Real Estate Salesperson, Douglas Elliman Real Estate